Declaration of BC Treaty 8 First Nations

 Doig River First Nation, Fort Nelson First Nation, Halfway River First Nation, Prophet River First Nation, Saulteau First Nation, and West Moberly First Nations

-THE leadership of the BC Treaty 8 First Nations acknowledge this Accord as a landmark agreement that outlines the commitment to work together to protect, preserve and prosper on behalf of Treaty 8 First Nations & their membership.
+The leadership of the BC Treaty 8 First Nations acknowledge this Accord as a landmark agreement that outlines the commitment to work together to protect, preserve and prosper on behalf of Treaty 8 First Nations and their membership.

-WE, the Chiefs of the BC Treaty 8 First Nations, shall continue to honour and implement the true spirit and intent of Treaty #8 signed by our forefathers in 1899.
+WE, the Chiefs of the BC Treaty 8 First Nations, shall continue to honour and implement the true spirit and intent of Treaty No. 8 signed by our forefathers in 1899.

 WE, the Chiefs of the BC Treaty 8 First Nations, continue to recognize that we have the inherent right to maintain the land and its resources through self governance which is based on our own sacred laws.